 While Google will display prices in your search returns, it makes it easier than that to get the best deal.
 First of all, you can apply a price filter to cap the amount you’re willing to spend.
 Just click on “Price” next to the other filters and use the sliding scale to refine your results.

-Want to comparison shop?
-If you’re doing a round-trip or multi-city itinerary, when you go to select an additional leg after your first leg, you’ll see a calendar view pop up that will show you how much your final itinerary will cost based on the date of your subsequent flight.
+Want to compare shop?
+If you’re doing a round-trip or multi-city itinerary, when you go to select an additional leg after your first leg, you’ll see a calendar view pop-up that will show you how much your final itinerary will cost based on the date of your subsequent flight.

-Clicking “Price graph” (located below the various filters) will yield similar data, just laid out differently in a format that you can experiment with.
+Clicking “Price graph” (located below the various filters) will yield similar data, just laid out differently in a format that you can experiment with like the date grid.

 Google Flights also makes it easy to search multiple airports at once.
 This works wonders if, for example, your origin or destination is close to multiple airports; take New York City (which has LaGuardia, Newark, and JFK) or Washington, D.C. (which has Dulles, Reagan National, and Baltimore/Washington International).